claudiatang/network_programming_python/README.md

 ## Low-level Network Programming in Python
-A study repository on network protocol data unit (PDU) implementation in Python3
+This is a study repository of network programming in python3
 ### Description
-Programs in this repository are written in python3, aiming to dissect the anatomy and investigate the functionalities of protocol data units (PDUs) on different network layers of the TCP/IP network architecture.
+Programs in this repository are written in python3, aiming to dissect the anatomy and investigate the functionalities of protocol data units (PDUs) of some common protocols in TCP/IP network architecture.
-For this study purpose, library chosen are limited to python's low-level networking interface and binary data construct/deconstruct libraries, such as socket and struct, while python modules that already provide packet manipulation are not used.
+For study purpose, library chosen are limited to python's built-in low-level networking interface and binary data construct/deconstruct libraries (such as socket and struct), while python modules that already provide packet manipulation (such as scapy) are not used.

 ### Contents
-Each program provides explanation ono code and algorithm, please refer to below links for detailed contents
+Each program looks into some particular topics in network programming and provides explanation on code and related algorithm.
+Please refer to below links for detailed contents
 - [DNS Client Server Program](https://github.com/claudiatang/network_programming_python/tree/main/DNS_client_server)
+loopback interface
+blocking/non-blocking socket
 - [Ping Remote Server Program](https://github.com/claudiatang/network_programming_python/tree/main/ping)
+checksum calculation
+ICMP message anatomy
+header information retrieval

 ### Dependencies
 python3 standard libraries